Espresso - Horizon Yachts Motor Yacht

 Motor Yacht

-Espresso is a custom motor yacht launched in 2006 by Horizon Yachts.
+Espresso is a custom motor yacht launched in 2009 by Horizon Yachts in Kaohsiung, Taiwan.

 Founded in 1987, Horizon Yachts is celebrating its 30th year in 2017 as one of the largest luxury yacht builders in the world as well as the number one builder in the Asia Pacific region.